coreos/coreos-kubernetes/Documentation/deploy-master.md

       timeoutSeconds: 1
 ```

-### Set Up Calico Node Container
+### Set Up Calico Node Container (optional)

+This step can be skipped if you do not wish to provide network policy to your cluster using Calico.

 The Calico node container runs on all hosts, including the master node.
 It performs two functions:
 * Connects containers to the flannel overlay network, which enables the "one IP per pod" concept.
 * Enforces network policy created through the Kubernetes policy API, ensuring pods talk to authorized resources only.

-This step can be skipped if not using Calico.

 When creating `/etc/systemd/system/calico-node.service`: